CDLUC3/dmsp_backend_prototype/data-migrations/README.md

 ## Running from the Cloud9 bastion server

 ### Cloud9 initialization
-If this is the first time the Cloud9 instance has been started up you will need to install MySQL devel tools:

-- `sudo yum install -y vim curl`
-- `sudo yum groupinstall -y "Development Tools"`
-- `sudo yum install -y mariadb105-devel`

-Then clone the Apollo server repository so that we have access to the latest DB migrations:
+First clone the Apollo server repository so that we have access to the latest DB migrations:
 - `git clone https://github.com/CDLUC3/dmsp_backend_prototype.git`

+Then run the initialization script to install the necessary packages to be able to run MySQL commands
+- `~/dmsp_backend_prototype/data-migrations/bastion-init.sh`

+Checkout the version you want to work with (e.g. development)
-- `cd dmsp_backend_prototype`
+- `cd ~/dmsp_backend_prototype/dmsp_backend_prototype`
 - `git pull origin [branch]`
 - `git checkout [branch]`

 ### Running the DB migrations
 Make sure you are on the correct branch.
 Then run the following:
-- `cd data-migrations`
+- `cd ~/dmsp_backend_prototype/data-migrations`
 - `./process-aws.sh [ENV]`